grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi nodded as Shakes grinned at him and slammed his thumb down on the starter.

 Hemi knew it would be loud.
-But he was not prepared for the sheer penetrating amplitude of the over-powered engine, which had no muffler to speak of.
+But he was not prepared for the sheer biting penetration of the over-powered engine, which had no muffler to speak of.
 It rolled and roared its way to life, and the pressure of the sound swamped the entire interior of the small craft from bow to stern.

 Being direct drive, unlike the _Prospect_, the _Gnat_'s engine also shook the boat a lot more.
 Also unlike the _Prospect_, the _Gnat_'s diesel changed pitch and volume as the boat gained speed and the engine had to work harder.
-Shakes pushed the throttle forward and the already all-consuming sound grew, clawing its way into the deepest folds of Hemi's tweed clothing until the bass notes vibrated his clothes against his skin, resonated in the huge void of his chest, and shook every last tiny screw holding the _Gnat_ together.
+Shakes pushed the throttle forward and the already all-consuming sound grew, clawing its way into the deepest folds of Hemi's thick clothing until the bass notes vibrated the fabric against his skin and resonated in the huge void of his chest.
+The _Gnat_ shook down to the tiniest screws holding it together.

 Hemi squeezed himself into the small space next to the pilot's seat where Shakes was guiding the boat.
-In that space he could reach the sonar controls, which Shakes had set up close enough to the pilot's seat so that normally he could work the sonar himself while driving the boat.
+In that space he could operate the sonar controls, which Shakes had set up close enough to the pilot's seat so that normally he could work the sonar himself while driving the boat.
 With Hemi aboard, he was happy to let someone else keep an eye on the sonar.

 Hemi did not even bother with the headset.
 There was no way they would hear anything on passive sonar above the raucous engine noise of the _Gnat_'s diesel.
 But he punched the active sonar ping button and it was loud enough to get a response.
 The sonar sweep laid out a speckled ground plan of contacts in the ten nautical miles or so around the _Gnat_.
 Hemi waited five minutes and then fired off another ping.
 Only one dot had changed position, and that was the _Grackle_.
 It had moved from its intercept course with the _Prospect_ and swung around to follow the engine noise of the _Gnat_.